TED TODD FLOORING

 If you’re looking for a fitter, we would be happy to recommend some, and have handy installation guides at the ready when you need such.

-Caring for light coloured floors should be done using either Care System 1 or 2, just be sure to double check the finish before applying either of them.
+Caring for light coloured wood floors should be done using either Care System 1 or 2, just be sure to double check the finish before applying either of them.
+Visit our Floorcare Store to shop for light wood flooring care systems.

 The best place to start your Ted Todd or Woodworks by Ted Todd story is by getting up close and personal with the light wood floors you like best.
 Select up to three of them, place them in your basket, pop in your details and we’ll ship out your free samples, so that you can start getting to grips with the best features of each floor with ease.